KhronosGroup/Vulkan-Samples/samples/README.md

 ## Introduction

 This readme lists all Vulkan samples currently available in this repository.
-They are grouped into different categories.
+They are grouped into multiple categories.

 ## Performance samples

-These samples demonstrate performant Vulkan API usage.
-The goal of these is to demonstrate how to use certain features and functions to achieve optimal performance.
+The goal of these samples is to demonstrate how to use certain features and functions to achieve optimal performance.
+To visualize this, they also include real-time profiling information.

 ### [AFBC](./performance/afbc)<br/>
 AFBC (Arm Frame Buffer Compression) is a real-time lossless compression algorithm found in Arm Mali GPUs, designed to tackle the ever-growing demand for higher resolution graphics.
 This format is applied to the framebuffers that are to be written to the GPU.
 This technology can offer bandwidth reductions of [up to 50%](https://developer.arm.com/technologies/graphics-technologies/arm-frame-buffer-compression).